nickgreenquist/blog/_posts/2024-02-04-two-tower-deep-learning-movie-recommender-system.md

 1. The movies the user has already watched
 2. The avg rating per genre for this user (think of this as the user's preferences)

-It is entirely possible that two unique users have the same feature vector representation.
+This means it is entirely possible that two unique users have the same feature vector representation.

 ```python
 # build the USER context